YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ### Build Tools

-Now we have Node, Gulp, Elm, and the API ready.
+Now we have Node, Gulp, Elm, and the API installed.
 Let's set up our project's build configuration.
 Create and populate a `package.json`, which should live at our project's root:

 ```js
 // package.json